STRd6/tactics/map_features.coffee.md

 Features are semi-permanent objects that exist at positions on the map.

+There is some overlap with characters, but currently they share no common components.

     module.exports = (I={}, self=Core(I)) ->
       Object.defaults I,
         features: []